 U.S. privacy and data security laws apply to our various businesses.
 We also do business globally in countries that have more stringent data protection laws than those in the United States that may be inconsistent across jurisdictions and are subject to evolving and differing interpretations.
 Governments, privacy advocates and class action attorneys are increasingly scrutinizing how companies collect, process, use, store, share and transmit personal data.
 In Europe, the General Data Protection Regulation (GDPR) requires us to protect the privacy of certain personal data of European Union (EU) citizens.
-While we have implemented processes and controls to comply with GDPR requirements, we could incur significant fines, individual damages and reputational risks if our controls and processes are ineffective and we fail to comply.
+The California Consumer Privacy Act (CCPA), which recently went into effect, has similar protections.
+While we have implemented processes and controls to comply with GDPR and CCPA requirements, we could incur significant fines, individual damages and reputational risks if our controls and processes are ineffective and we fail to comply.